anttikivi/website/README.md

 Platforms, Inc. or its subsidiaries and are not licensed under the Apache-2.0 license.
 Instagram and Threads are registered trademarks of Meta Platforms, Inc. or its subsidiaries.

+The GitHub logo included within the project belongs to GitHub, Inc. or its subsidiaries and is not licensed under the Apache-2.0 license.